mliew21396/remote-work/week-2/README.md

 ** Estimated hours are averages from four previous cohorts.
 We've been trying to get Week 2 down in terms of time commitment, so aim to spend less than these if you can - especially on the Beginning CSS challenge and the Blog Template.

 If you want to request feedback on your challenges from your peers, tweet on Twitter using the hashtag **#DBCU1W2**.
 Only other DBC students can see your repositories because they are private.

-Please note, we put the blog challenges at the end of the week, but you can decide when to work on them.
-They may be helpful to do in the middle or when you're stuck in another challenge.

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to turn in your work.